-The town will regularly monitor public state databases and will regularly contact the NCDEQ, UST Section of the Washington Regional Office to determine if there have been any new contaminant spills or releases on any of the corridors within the town's wellhead protection areas.
+The town will regularly monitor public state databases and will regularly contact the NCDEQ, UST Section of the Raleigh and the Washington Regional Offices to determine if there have been any new contaminant spills or releases on any of the corridors within the town's wellhead protection areas.
 Local fire department personnel, as well as police personnel, will be requested to provide information to the town in the event such situation should arise.